GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 In order to use this authentication type, you will first need to retrieve a refresh token using the
-[authorization code grant flow](https://oauth.net/2/grant-types/authorization-code) and pass it to the connector with OAuth cliend ID and secret:
+[authorization code grant flow](https://oauth.net/2/grant-types/authorization-code) and pass it to the connector with OAuth client ID and secret:

 *   `fs.gs.auth.client.id` (not set by default)